-- Labuan based companies can take advantage of Malaysia’s double tax avoidance treaties with more than 73 countries including Australia, China, Singapore, U.K. and the United States;
+- Labuan based companies can take advantage of Malaysia’s double tax avoidance treaties with more than 73 countries including Australia, China, Singapore, UK and the United States;

-- It is important our Clients’ are aware of their personal and corporate tax obligations in their country of residence and domicile; and they will fulfill those obligations annually.
-Let us know if you need Healy Consultants’ help to clarify your annual reporting obligations.
+- Clients need to note of their personal and corporate tax obligations in the countries of residence and domicile, and that they will fulfil these obligations annually.
+Let us know if you need Healy Consultants Group’s assistance to clarify your annual reporting obligations.